guojin-yan/OpenVINO-CSharp-API/docs/en/windows_install.md

-# Windows Installation OpenVINOSharp
+# Windows Installation OpenVINO™ C# API

-&emsp;    OpenVINOSharp is mainly based on OpenVINO™  Developed with C #, supports Windows 10/11 version, and has been tested under x64 architecture.
+&emsp;    OpenVINO™ C# API is mainly based on OpenVINO™  Developed with C #, supports Windows 10/11 version, and has been tested under x64 architecture.

 ## C# Environmental Configuration